Some books, like people, have ways of finding you. This is what happened with The Far Field. I didn’t find it, it found me.

 Thus begins the four hundred-plus-page journey on which Shalini takes us, from Bangalore to Kashmir and from her past six years ago to her past a long time back, where it all originated.

 The Far Field can be read in different ways.
 It can be read as a confessional.
 It can be read as a political novel.
-Political because it’s set in Kashmir and because the Kashmir of the novel is not the idyllic paradise but a conflict zone.
+Political because it’s set in Kashmir and because the Kashmir of the novel is not an idyllic paradise but a conflict zone.

 But for me, this is, primarily a novel about people and the complex relationships we forge with others.
-That is why, the past plays a very important role in driving the story.
+That is why the past plays a very important role in driving the story.
 When the book opens we see her situation after her mother’s death.
 She is grieving, with no sense of purpose in life.

 Having completed her degree, she has been given a job through her father’s contacts (her father being an important businessman) but it is just a measure to kill time.
-When she is suddenly dismissed from her job, she finds herself adrift, telling no one about her loss of job.
+When she is suddenly dismissed from her job, she finds herself adrift, telling no one about her job loss.
 Still grieving for her mother, she decides to go to Kashmir and find Bashir Ahmed, a Kashmiri who was her mother’s friend.
 The story moves between her journey to and events in Kashmir and her childhood memories that lead her to this quest.

 This technique of moving between two timelines creates enough suspense for the reader to keep devouring chapter after chapter.
 As the story moves along, characters emerge in flesh and blood.

 She is the kind of woman who, after listening sympathetically to the neighbour’s fond complaints about her naughty child would say “with all appearance of sincerity, ‘He sounds awful.
-Shall I slit his throat for you and get it over with?’”, who could reduce shop-keepers to tears without batting an eyelid and who could “withdraw …the thrilling gift of her joy as casually as she bestowed it.”
+Shall I slit his throat for you and get it over with?’”, who could reduce shopkeepers to tears without batting an eyelid and who could “withdraw …the thrilling gift of her joy as casually as she bestowed it.”

 Throughout the novel, we keep meeting Shalini’s mother and seeing her hurting others as she is hurt herself.
 Her husband, a good man, is incapable of truly understanding her.
-The only person in whom she meets her match and with whom she forges a bond is Bashir Ahmed, who first comes to sell clothes from Kashmir and then, to meet Shalini and her mother a number of times over the course of the novel.
+The only person in whom she meets her match and with whom she forges a bond is Bashir Ahmed, who first comes to sell clothes from Kashmir and then, meets Shalini and her mother a number of times over the course of the novel.
 It is years after he stops coming, and almost a year after her mother’s death that Shalini decides to visit Kashmir to find him.

-The novel, now becomes the tale of a quest – Shalini’s quest to find answers.
+The novel now becomes the tale of a quest – Shalini’s quest to find answers.
 In finding Bashir Ahmed, all she wants is answers and to reclaim her mother.
 This journey brings her into contact with a woman who she feels could have been her mother and another who could have been a great friend.
 It takes her to places where she feels so much more at home.
 But ultimately, she has to return.

 Is Shalini flawed?
 Yes, she is.
 She is privileged and sometimes downright foolish.
 And yet, this makes her all the more human.
 She is the kind of a character who can antagonise you and you can plough through the novel clicking your tongue at every step she takes.
 Or, you can sympathise with her as with everyone else in the book, blaming one factor and another for how she turns out.
 Ultimately, though, the book goes beyond that.

 The Far Field is a novel that should be read by all.
-I hope this makes to the shortlist.
+I hope this makes it to the shortlist.
 It deserves that.